-All standards of conduct are based upon respecting the rights of others, state laws, insurance regulations, and/or school standards.
+All standards of conduct are based upon respecting the rights of others, state laws, insurance regulations, and school standards.
 Student offenses will result in disciplinary measures.
-Discipline ranges from verbal warnings and/or conduct demerits to suspension or expulsion from school.
-The Administrative Committee will deal with major offenses and be involved as the following indicates.
+Discipline ranges from verbal warnings and conduct demerits to suspension or expulsion from school.
+As the following indicates, the Administrative Committee will deal with significant offenses and be involved.